DaDevMikey/GitSights-app/README.md

-# GitSights-app
+# GitSights app (WIP)
-The official android app for the Github-Insights web project
+The official android app for the Github-Insights web project (Work In Progress